This page contains lots of practical information about the school day.

 Medicines must be kept in the school office at all times.
 Please label containers clearly with names and dosages.
 Parents are required to complete a medicine administration form when their child needs to have medication in school.
 Please click here for the medical administration form.

 It is our aim that every child should feel secure and happy at school and we actively work with children and parents to prevent bullying.
-Parents are encouraged to talk to the Class Teacher, Senior Teacher, Assistant Head Teacher, Deputy Head Teacher or Head Teacher about any problems which may arise so that these can be addressed quickly and positively.
+Parents are encouraged to talk to the Class Teacher, Assistant Head Teachers, or Head Teacher about any problems which may arise so that these can be addressed quickly and positively.

 Unnamed items of clothing will be placed in lost property.
 We would ask parents/carers to ensure that all items of clothing are named and any lost items are collected as soon as possible.

-The importance of lunchtime is often underestimated in its potential for developing pupils’ social and communication skills.
-Negative experiences can stay with pupils throughout their education.
+Lunchtime is often underestimated in its potential for developing pupils’ social and communication skills.
 For this reason much planning is afforded this area of school life.
-Significant funding has been directed towards maintaining a high level of quality play and activity equipment.
+Funding has been directed towards maintaining a high level of quality play and activity equipment.

 Lunchtime supervisors help children to develop a sense of responsibility and promote their independence in the dining hall.
 Pupils are supported in their playground activities and structure provided where necessary.
 Key Stage 2 playground areas are allocated to specific year groups to allow for interaction but to guard against the potential for younger pupils to feel intimidated.
 The importance of taking care of equipment is emphasised and pupils are given responsibility appropriate to their age and development.
 A well-established buddy system operates between our older and younger pupils.